Michel-Haddad77/BandUp-Final-Project/README.md

 <br><br>
 <img id="implementation" src="./readme/title5.svg"/>

-> Using the above mentioned tech stacks and the wireframes built with Figma from the user stories we have, the implementation of the app is shown as below, these are animations from the real app
+> Using the above mentioned tech stacks and the wireframes built with Figma from the user stories we have, the implementation of the app is shown as below, these are animations from the real app.

 | Register                                   | Band Home Screen                             | Musician Home Screen                             | Edit Profile                                    |
 | ------------------------------------------ | -------------------------------------------- | ------------------------------------------------ | ----------------------------------------------- |